Our Poor Clare Life

 A Shared Life

 “Give thanks to the Lord, proclaim his name, tell all his wonderful works.
 Let the hearts that seek the Lord rejoice.”
-Psalm 105:1–3As a family of sisters united in Christ…
+Psalm 105:1–3

 In the convivial silence…

-Our holy founders St. Francis and St. Clare, regarded the capacity to work as so special a gift of God that they called it a grace.
+Our holy founders St. Francis and St. Clare regarded the capacity to work as so special a gift of God that they called it a grace.
 The work which recreates a nun for more prayer is also the complement of prayer which ennobles and gives significance to her work.
 Whether she bakes bread or types letters, sweeps the cloisters or cultivates the garden, patches habits or plays the organ, the Poor Clare strives to remain united to God and to our Lord in his life of humble, human labor.

 All of her works have meaning…